 Immaculate High School, a Diocesan-sponsored Catholic college preparatory school provides a challenging academic education in a wholesome and disciplined environment.
 Because Immaculate High School values character formation, moral development and spiritual direction, religious education is an integral part of the curriculum.
 Immaculate High School welcomes students from all religious traditions.

-Immaculate High School enrolls 469 students, 50% male and 50% female.
-Approximately 29% of our student body resides in Danbury and the remainder in twentysix surrounding towns in western Fairfield County, Litchfield County, andNew York state.
-Approximately 31% of the student body is minority.
-Of the fortyeight members of the professional staff, 90% hold master’s degrees and the remainder hold bachelor’s degrees.
-Fortyfive are lay men and women and two are ordained, one deacon and one priest.
-Immaculate High School is accredited by the New England Association of Schools and Colleges and by the Connecticut State Department of Education.
-Immaculate High School is a member of the National Catholic Education Association, the Connecticut Association of Schools, and the Connecticut Interscholastic Athletic Conference.
-Immaculate High School enjoys strong support from alumni and its parent community.
-Individual attention to student needs is a priority of the faculty and administration.
+Immaculate High School enrolls 395 students, 45% male and 55% female.
+Approximately 42% of our student body resides in Danbury and the remainder in twenty-six surrounding towns in western Fairfield County, Litchfield County, and New York state.
+Approximately 35% of the student body is minority.
+The student teacher ratio is 11:1 and the average class size is 16 students.
+Of the fifty-nine members of the professional staff, 93% hold master’s degrees and the remainder hold bachelor’s degrees.
+Fifty-eight are lay men and women and one is ordained as a deacon.

 - Minimum Course Requirements